 - Eating or drinking while driving.
 Having a snack or meal while driving may seem like a great way to kill two birds with one stone.
 However, because eating while driving requires you to remove at least one hand from the wheel, it makes it much easier to get into a serious accident.

 - Focusing on things outside the vehicle.
-Billboard are designed to get your attention, but if you spend too long focusing on roadside advertisements—or gawking at a wreck on another part of the road—you put yourself and others at risk.
+Billboard is designed to get your attention, but if you spend too long focusing on roadside advertisements—or gawking at a wreck on another part of the road—you put yourself and others at risk.

 - Texting while driving.
 Texting requires drivers to take their hands off the wheel, and their eyes and mind off the road, which is why texting while driving is expressly forbidden for commercial drivers.